-- Then, add in the rest of the spices, ginger garlic paste, and tomatoes until they soften.
+- Then, add in the rest of the spices, ginger garlic paste, and diced tomatoes.
+Cook until the tomatoes soften.

 - Once the tomatoes are cooked, pour in the dal with about 3 cups of water and stir everything together.
 Cover the pot with a lid and allow it to simmer for 20 minutes, stirring every now and then and checking the water levels to see if it needs more liquid.

 - The dal is done once it is creamy and soft.
+The amount of water is based off of preference, it can be a bit soupy or close to dry.
 Take it off heat and add in a handful of chopped cilantro.
 Serve with rice or roti.

 - See section "Instant Pot Instructions" for pressure cooker instructions